Introduction: Led Matrix Clock and Whatsapp,snapchat Notifier.

 Also a snake type game would be possible to make.
 I also found a sketch for this.

 (But i have not implemented the touch part yet)

 I also made an menu with scrolling text.
 I plan to implement this menu so that the user will be able too pick its game or to let the whatsapp/snapchat notifications fly past.

 The idea I had one year ago was to make this matrix so that it could present my whatsapp messages.

 I'am not into making apps for android.
 I searched for an app witch captures notifications and sends them via TCP/IP too my esp8266.
 I did not find any.
-So I am now trying to learn how to write apps for android and to make my own app witch can do this.
+So I wrote my own/